kevdhan/OracleCloud/Infrastructure/WebServer_Basic/README.md

    ![WebServerVM_Preview](https://github.com/kevdhan/OracleCloud/blob/main/Infrastructure/WebServer_Basic/Images/WebServer/WebServerVM_Preview.png)

    1. Choose a name for the VM Instance
-   2. ii.
-Select the compartment
+   2. Select the compartment
-   3. iii.
-Select the Availability Domain
+   3. Select the Availability Domain
-   4. iv.
-Select the Image – for this example, Oracle Linux 7.9
+   4. Select the Image – for this example, Oracle Linux 7.9
-   5. v.
-Select the Shape – for this example, VM.Standard.E3.Flex (1 OCPU, 16 GB RAM)
+   5. Select the Shape – for this example, VM.Standard.E3.Flex (1 OCPU, 16 GB RAM)
-   6. vi.
-Select Networking – choose the VCN/Private Subnet created for the Web Server
+   6. Select Networking – choose the VCN/Private Subnet created for the Web Server
-   7. vii.
-Add SSH Keys – Either create your own private/public SSH Keys and upload them or save the private/public SSH Keys Oracle Cloud generates for you. viii.
+   7. Add SSH Keys – Either create your own private/public SSH Keys and upload them or save the private/public SSH Keys Oracle Cloud generates for you. viii.
 Optional – Add a custom boot volume.
 For this example, we will leave this blank as this is the first time we are creating this Web Server/VM.
-   8. ix.
-Click Create
+   8. Click Create

-b.
-Load Balancer (Under Networking  Load Balancer)
+   **Load Balancer (Under Networking --> Load Balancer)**
-i.
-Add Details
+   1. Add Details

-[Image: AddDetails_1]
+   ![Image: AddDetails_1]

 1. Choose a name for the Load Balancer
 2. Select Public Load Balancer
 3. Select Ephemeral IP Address (Reserved IP Address if you have an existing IP Address)